 And of course, who could pass up the opportunity for a champagne selfie at 35,000 feet, in coach no less?

 After that glass of champagne, I was completely zonked, and feel asleep almost immediately.
-At some point, a snack box was handed out, as well as a piece of the US Airways flag cake last seen in the gate area at SFO.
+At some point, the FAs handed out a snack box, and a piece of the US Airways flag cake last seen in the gate area at SFO.
 As for me, I slept through the whole thing, though rather fitfully.
-The uncomfortable backrest made it difficult to find a good position, causing my back and/or neck to stiffen up at occasional intervals.
+The uncomfortable backrest made it difficult to find a good position, causing my back and/or neck to occasionally stiffen.
 I gotta say, I fortunately don’t have to do domestic redeyes being based right in the middle of the country, but I don’t see how road warriors manage these in the back of the bus.

 I finally woke up for good about 20 minutes before landing.
 Shortly thereafter, at 5:49 A.M.
 EDT, history was made, as a US Airways-operated flight touched down for the very last time.
 The passengers clapped spontaneously, and the purser made a somewhat emotional landing announcement, welcoming US Airways passengers to Philadelphia one last time.
 The party was far from over, though.
 We had our very own welcoming committee of American employees waiting for us at the gate area, sending out hoots and hollers every couple of minutes, even for ordinary passengers.
 That was a nice touch.